-Most of our pupils will move on to university and we are justly proud of the tremendous expertise that Warwick possesses in helping students gain places at the most prestigious universities in the UK and beyond.
-The Sixth Form years also provide boys with the opportunity to broaden their intellectual horizons through the Sixth Form Enrichment Programme which enables them to gain an Extended Project Qualification on an area of their own specialist interest.
+Most of our pupils will move on to university and we are justly proud of the tremendous expertise that Warwick possesses in helping pupils gain places at the most prestigious universities in the UK and beyond.
+The Sixth Form years also provide pupils with the opportunity to broaden their intellectual horizons through the Sixth Form Enrichment Programme which enables them to gain an Extended Project Qualification on an area of their own specialist interest.

 Of course, Sixth Form life is not all about study.
 The pupils gain much from the responsibilities and leadership opportunities offered by the Prefect System, Peer Supporting and the positions of responsibility available within the House System.